chrizog/someipy/README.md

 ### SOME/IP

 - Only events (and field notifiers) are supported.
 Methods (and field getters/setters) are not supported yet.
-- Receiving events is not supported yet.
-The server-side only is supported for now.
-Client service instances for receiving SOME/IP events are supported soon.
 - Only UDP services are supported.
 - Only unicast services are supported.
 - SOME/IP-TP is not supported.